hybridgroup/cylon/source/blog/2014-05-29-cylonjs-at-jsconf-2014.html.markdown

 Thank you very much to the JSConf organizers and staff for having us be a part of the fun.
 We appreciate it, and look forward to next year.

 You can follow along with our ongoing adventures on Twitter at [@cylonjs](http://twitter.com/cylonjs).

+CORRECTION: The [capsule control software](https://github.com/noderockets/noderocket-rocket) of the rocket was written using Cylon.js.
+The [launcher](https://github.com/noderockets/noderocket-launcher) part was built using [Jonnny-Five](https://github.com/rwaldron/johnny-five), as was pointed out by [Raquel Vélez](https://twitter.com/rockbot) via Twitter.